yegory/WorkoutApp/README.md

 exercises, I was overwhelmed.
 I learned my way through educating myself to YouTube channels like ATHLEAN-X, watching a bunch of bodybuilder gym-vlogs, vids of powerlifting meets, and science based videos on nutrition.
 Gym was almost like a passion of mine for 2 years.
-I haven't been to a gym since COVID-19 started :(, and I really miss the day when I hit 120 kg on a bench press at 75 kg bodyweight (according to https://strengthlevel.com/strength-standards/bench-press/kg, this bench press implies that I achieved advanced mark at that point in time - which made me stronger than 80% of lifters).
+I haven't been to a gym since COVID-19 started :(, and I really miss the day when I hit 120 kg on a bench press at 75 kg bodyweight.

 > Either way, I decided to make this app because:
 >1.
 I have some experience in this area; and
 >2.
-It seems like a challenging project from which I can learn a lot because in terms of programming as well as facilitating my understanding of a good gym program (because, to be real, I will get back on the gym grind eventually, and who knows, maybe this program could actually help me plan my workout).
+It seems like a challenging project from which I can learn a lot because in terms of programming as well as facilitating my understanding of a good gym program.
 ---

 # User Stories